The Hammer Candlestick Pattern: Build Your Reliable Signal

 Step 1: Find a Strong Downtrend

 Step 2.
-Define the Length of Shadows
+Identify the Length of Shadows

 Step 3.
 Look at Highs and Lows

-The hammer’s signal is considered stronger if the hammer is closed below the previous candlestick.
-Still, if it’s closed within the early candle, the signal is also workable.
+The hammer's signal is considered stronger if the hammer is closed below the previous candlestick.
+Still, if it's closed within the early candlestick, the signal is also workable.
 However, the hammer doesn't work if a new high is set when the candlestick finishes forming.
 Also, the hammer pattern fails if the following candlestick sets a new low.

-Hammer vs. Other Candlesticks
+Hammer vs Other Candlesticks

 The look of the hammer candlestick is not unique.
 There are some candles that look similar.
 That's why it's crucial to distinguish them.

-Hammer and Hanging Man
+Hammer and Hanging Man Candlesticks

 The hanging man forms when the market is going to move down.
-It shows that the price is ready to decline after a strong uptrend as the candle has a long lower shadow that depicts the force of bears.
+It shows that the price is ready to decline after a strong uptrend as the candlestick has a long lower shadow that depicts the force of bears.

-Inverted Hammer and Shooting Star
+Inverted Hammer and Shooting Star Candlesticks

 However, the inverted hammer is formed at the end of the downtrend, while the shooting star occurs after a strong uptrend.

-Hammer Candle: Catching Its Signals
+Hammer Candlestick: Catching Its Signals

-Take Profit Level
+The Take Profit Level

 The main signal provided by the hammer is a trend reversal.
 The candlestick shows that bears have lost their strength, and bulls are ready to control the market.
-Thus, the candlestick can be used as a good level to exit the market and take profit if you hold a short trade as soon as the hammer is formed.
+Thus, the candlestick can be used as a good point to exit the market and take profit if you hold a short trade as soon as the hammer is formed.

-Best Hammer Candlestick Strategy
+The Best Hammer Candlestick Strategy

 - Step 1.
 Find a strong downtrend.